tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

 In this new dialog, you will have to enter the name of your new account and the path of the application working directory for this account.
-If you prefer, you can browse for the path by clicking on the :guilabel:`Browse..`button.
+If you prefer, you can browse for the path by clicking on the :guilabel:`Browse...` button.
 Then, a classic browsing dialog will be displayed, in which you can choose the directory.
 When both fields (“Name” and “Path”) are fulfilled, click on :guilabel:`Ok` button to validate your new account, which will be automatically added in the